bernhardAxonIvy/doc/source/engine-guide/tool-reference/axonivy-engine/launchers.rst

 .. rubric:: Options

-The following options are available for the |ivy-engine|:
+The following options are available for the Axon Ivy Engine:

 +--------------+-----------------------------------------------------------------------------------------------------------------------------------------------------+-----------+
 | Option       | Description                                                                                                                                         | Mandatory |